Production Notes from the Band (Volume One)

 COLLABORATION: To make things complicated (apparently our favorite pasttime): for the first time, we wanted to use lyrics to tell our stories.
 And we've always had guest artists, but we know a lot of great musicians and we wanted to have a number of them collaborate on this big project.
 Many, many thanks to more than thirty (30?!) artists for enduring some very complicated pieces of music and delivering 110%.
 For additional information about those collaborators, visit here.

-RECORDINGS: There were six different California studios involved, all recording in 24-bit hi-fi: Ensemble recordings and overdubs were done by David in San Francisco (Fine Vermin).
+RECORDINGS: There were several studios involved, all recording in 24-bit hi-fi: Ensemble recordings and overdubs were done by David in San Francisco (Fine Vermin).
 Jim mixed and produced everything, in addition to many overdubs, in Huntington Beach (Oakstone).
 Larry recorded some of his guitar overdubs in Millbrae (Ridgewood).
-Steve Glaze in San Jose (Tone Freq) was the recording engineer for the saxes in Brides of God, the pipe organ for Bride of GoDS, and our returning mastering genius.
+Steve Glaze in San Jose (Tone Freq) was the recording engineer for the saxes in Brides of God, the pipe organ for Bride of Gods, and our returning mastering genius.
 Bill Davidson recorded two of the Brides, as well as Eloise, in his Orange County (Virlouise) studio.
 Peter Sawyer recorded Carrie's oboe (Westward Way, Santa Cruz).
+Alan Munson recorded his vocals in his studio on the east coast.
 More details and links can be found on our collaborators page.

 GEAR: We've relapsed since 2012 when we went through our twelve-step programs for gear junkies.
 (Hey, this is California, there's a twelve-step program for everything.)
 Rich purchased an Octapad (SPD-30).
 David started using an additive softsynth (Loom) and bought a Sytek MPX-4A preamp.
 Jim succumbed agregiously, acquiring an Acturia Minilab, a1966 reissue Fender Deluxe Reverb amplifier, the Ventilator Leslie emulator, and two guitars: a Danelectro 12-string and Antonio Hermosa AH-50 Classical.
 Whew!
 Thankfully, Larry's guitar synth is still in the shop.
 And another note to Roland: we are still waiting on our long-overdue endorsement checks.